Thoughts on using, stowing and deploying towlines and on making your own boat mounted tow system.

 The line wraps round the bungee, purely for neatness, and it’s important to make sure the line will tension before the bungee stretches to its limit.
 I don’t recommend cutting the line and tying the bungee into it as that creates the risk of the bungee breaking or knots coming undone.

 This particular line shown is just over 7 meters – that was dictated by the length of available rope when I made it and as it was originally just mounted down the side of the boat, that also constrained the length.
-Longer would be better – perhaps 15 meters.
+Longer would be better – perhaps 15 to 20 meters.

 Go to